asuprem/EventMapper/readme.md

 # LITMUS
 This directory contains scripts for LITMUS (updated).

 Details will be added over time.
+Please read `initialize.md` for initializatioon/setup details.

+Please read `Code Steps.md` for details on how LITMUS functions.

 # Configuration